Saponi: 18th century

 In 1740, the majority of the Saponi and Tutelo moved to Shamokin in Pennsylvania.
 In 1753, the Cayuga people adopted them into their nation during the Grand Council of the Haudenosaunee.
 In 1711 the majority of Saponi migrated with the Cayuga to near Ithaca, New York, while some remained in Pennsylvania until 1778.

 A band with 28 adult Saponi remained near Granville County, North Carolina until 1755.

 In 1765, Saponi settled at Tioga Point, where the Chemung River joins the Susquehanna River in north-central Pennsylvania.
 They also settled as Pony Hollow, just southwest of Newfield, New York, which connected to other Nahyssan and Haudenosaunee communities nearby.
 "Pony Hollow" is a corruption of Saponi Hollow.
 An estimated 30 Saponi warriors lived among these communities.

 Shortly after the American Revolutionary War, Samuel Kirkland noted a community of them living near Fort Niagara who was later believed to have joined the Mohawk, whereas others continued into Canada alongside the Cayuga.
 Since most of the Iroquois sided with the British in the American Revolutionary War, after the victory by the United States, the Saponi and Tutelo who had joined the Iroquois were forced with them into exile in Canada.
 After that point, recorded history was silent about the tribe.

 Americans destroyed Saponi communities in Pennsylvania and New York in 1779.
 In 1779, most of the Saponi were driven to Fort Niagara, where the Saponi separated from the Tutelo, who migrated north to Ontario, Canada.
 Those Saponi settled in Seneca County, New York in 1780. and they were forced to cede their lands to the state of New York in 1789, but some remained in the Cayuga homelands.

 Distinct from the Person County Indians, a group of Saponi who remained in North Carolina merged with the Tuscarora, Meherrin, and Machapunga and migrated north into New York with them by 1802.

 State-recognized tribes

-North Carolina has three state-recognized tribes that identify as descendants of the historical Saponi people.
-None of these organizations are federally recognized as a Native American tribe.
+North Carolina has three state-recognized tribes that descend from the historical Saponi people.
+They are not currently federally recognized as a Native American tribe.